You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it refers to maintaining composure or not showing emotion, especially in challenging situations.
-The phrase does not refer literally to keeping a lip stiff but metaphorically implies stoicism and control over one's emotions.
+The idiom does not refer literally to keeping a lip stiff but metaphorically implies stoicism and control over one's emotions.

 Origin: